Constitution of Myanmar: 1974 constitution

 The 1974 constitution, officially the Constitution of the Socialist Republic of the Union of Burma (ပြည်ထောင်စုဆိုရှယ်လစ်သမ္မတမြန်မာနိုင်ငံတော် ဖွဲ့စည်းပုံအခြေခံဥပဒေ), was the second constitution to be written, was approved in a 1973 referendum, and was adopted on 3 January 1974.
-It created a unicameral legislature called the People's Assembly (Pyithu Hluttaw), represented by members of the Burma Socialist Programme Party (BSPP) as the only legal party.
+It created a unicameral legislature called the Pyithu Hluttaw (People's Assembly), represented by members of the Burma Socialist Programme Party (BSPP) as the only legal party.
 Each term was 4 years.
 Ne Win became the president at this time.

 According to David I. Steinberg, this constitution was modelled after the constitutions of the Eastern Bloc.
 Gone was the language of federation found in the 1947 constitution.
 In its place, the 1974 constitution codified a unitary, centralized state, under the complete control of the military, through the BSPP.
 "Even the modest autonomy previously granted the minorities was rescinded.
 The periphery was without effective voice.
 Although 'elected' representatives were obligated to return to their constituencies to learn the problems of their electorate, the system did not work, as fear prevented criticism of the military hierarchy and its policies and programs."
+The 1974 Constitution had been amended twice.

 1988-2008

 Upon taking power in September 1988, the military, under the guise of the State Law and Order Restoration Council (SLORC) suspended the 1974 constitution.
-In 1990 they issued a declaration that a new constitution should be drawn up.
+In 1990, they issued a declaration stating that they are not observing any constitution at that time and that a new constitution should be drawn up.
 However, many viewed their abuse of the constitution-making process as simply a delaying tactic to remain in power.
 The SLORC called a constitutional convention in 1993, but it was suspended in 1996 when the National League for Democracy (NLD) boycotted it, calling it undemocratic.
 The constitutional convention was again called in 2004, but without the NLD.
 Myanmar remained without a constitution until 2008.